MicrosoftDocs/mixed-reality/mixed-reality-docs/hologram-stability.md

     );
 ```

-Placement of the focus point largely depends on the hologram is looking at.
+Placement of the focus point largely depends on what the hologram is looking at.
 The app has the gaze vector for reference and the app designer knows what content they want the user to observe.

 The single most important thing a developer can do to stabilize holograms is to render at 60 FPS.
 Dropping below 60 FPS will dramatically reduce hologram stability, regardless of the stabilization plane optimization.